iai-callgrind/iai-callgrind/docs/src/benchmarks/overview.md

 # Overview

-Iai-Callgrind can be used to benchmark the [library](./library_benchmarks.md) and [binary](./binary_benchmarks.md) of your project's crates.
-Library and binary benchmarks are treated differently by Iai-Callgrind and cannot be intermixed in the same benchmark file.
+Gungraun can be used to benchmark the [library](./library_benchmarks.md) and [binary](./binary_benchmarks.md) of your project's crates.
+Library and binary benchmarks are treated differently by Gungraun and cannot be intermixed in the same benchmark file.
 This is indeed a feature and helps keeping things organized.
-Having different and multiple benchmark files for library and binary benchmarks is no problem for Iai-Callgrind and is usually a good idea anyway.
+Having different and multiple benchmark files for library and binary benchmarks is no problem for Gungraun and is usually a good idea anyway.
 Having benchmarks for different binaries in the same benchmark file however is fully supported.